Alice, Sweet Alice: Development

 Director Alfred Sole began writing the film in 1974, collaborating with co-writer Rosemary Ritvo on the script.
 Ritvo, an English doctoral student at Fordham University, was Sole's neighbor, and the two often talked about films together.
 "She was a Catholic and we would talk about the Catholic church, religion and stuff like that.
 Then we started talking about films and theater and I discovered she had a great love of horror films," Sole recalled.
 The two began meeting during weekends and workshopping the screenplay together.
-At the time, Sole was working as an architect in New Jersey.
+At the time, Sole was working professionally as an architect in New Jersey.
+Ritvo and Sole wrote approximately two to three drafts of the screenplay before it was completed.

-Sole was inspired to make the film after seeing Nicolas Roeg's 1973 psychological thriller, Don't Look Now, based on the novel by Daphne du Maurier.
-As a result, Alice, Sweet Alice makes several visual references to Don't Look Now, namely the usage of the raincoat which is featured on the villains in both films.
+Sole was inspired to make the film after seeing Nicolas Roeg's 1973 psychological thriller, Don't Look Now, based on the short story by Daphne du Maurier.
+As a result, Alice, Sweet Alice makes several visual references to Don't Look Now, namely the usage of the raincoat that is featured on the villains in both films.
 In developing the character of Alice, Sole and screenwriter Ritvo aspired to create a "child who has been neglected, and who could go either way," dividing the audience in regards to her guilt or innocence in the crimes committed.
 Sole chose to set the film in 1960s-era Paterson, New Jersey, his hometown, and culled much of the family drama and dynamics from his own Italian-Catholic upbringing.
 The character of Mrs. Tredoni, the villain, was based on a woman who lived at the Catholic rectory next-door to his grandmother's house and looked after the clergy.

 Sole was also influenced by the works of Alfred Hitchcock, as well as the 1955 French film Les Diaboliques, while assembling compositions in the film.
 Although many critics have drawn comparisons to Italian giallo films and the works of Dario Argento in particular, Sole claimed to have not seen Argento's work at the time.
-Nonetheless, the film's incorporation of subtle dark humor and its unsympathetic portrayal of religion — both motifs of giallo thrillers — led to the film's reputation as the most "gialloesque" American film in history.
+Nonetheless, the film's incorporation of subtle dark humor and its unsympathetic portrayal of religion—both motifs of giallo thrillers—led to the film's reputation as one of the most "gialloesque" American films in history.

+The film was co-produced by Sole and Richard K. Rosenberg, an attorney from Glen Rock, New Jersey who had previously represented Sole.